-Searching for the perfect snacks to bury for winter.
+What are the perfect snacks to bury for winter?

-I am the third daughter of four children to Chinese immigrant parents from Peru and Hong Kong.
-I am an artist, designer and gardener based in Vancouver, Canada and it is an honour and privilege to live and practice creatively on the unceded traditional territories of the xwməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish) and səl̓ílwətaʔɬ/Selilwitulh (Tsleil-Waututh) First Nations, also known as Vancouver, Canada.
+Sauha is the daughter of Chinese immigrant parents from Peru and Hong Kong.
+She is an artist, designer and gardener based on the unceded traditional territories of the xwməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish) and səl̓ílwətaʔɬ/Selilwitulh (Tsleil-Waututh) First Nations, also known as Vancouver, Canada.